 Weckhuysen has received several research awards, including the:

-- 2006 Gold Medal from the Royal Dutch Chemical Society
+- 2006 Gold Medal of the Royal Dutch Chemical Society

-- 2007 DECHEMA Award from The Max Buchner Research Foundation
+- 2007 Dechema Award of The Max Buchner Research Foundation

 - 2009 Netherlands Catalysis and Chemistry Award